alexgdiaz98/word-hyphenator/README.md

 # Word Hyphenator
-Python project that uses Liang's Algorithm to hyphenate words lfor use in a dictionary.
+Python project that uses Liang's Algorithm to hyphenate words for use in a dictionary.
 These hyphens occur to denote where one would hyphenate a word to separate it between two lines.

 ## Logic